Werstern/concept-virtual-dom-react/README.md

 update 1: A simple example of creating a virtual DOM tree without props.
 Before use this example you should read this https://babeljs.io/docs/en/babel-plugin-transform-react-jsx/ It recompiles the script with jsx syntax into normal js, which browsers could read

+update 2: Added re rendering element when the virtual DOM tree has changed (without props).